The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 The walk is one of a couple of fundraising events benefiting Cystic Fibrosis Canada in the Lower Mainland.
 Another one is GearUp4CF which is a bike ride in June.
 Funds raised at both events help the charitable organization in its search for a cure for cystic fibrosis (CF).

 The Walk to Make Cystic Fibrosis History helps Canadians with the CF disease.
-The event is a virtual or in-person walk in both New Westminster and Pitt Meadows on May 28th in 2023.
+The event has virtual and in-person walks in both Burnaby and Pitt Meadows.
+It happens on Sunday, May 25th, 2025.

 For full details about the event, visit the Cystic Fibrosis Walk website.